FatimaLearnsCyber/End-to-End-SOC-Automation-IOC-Enrichment-Framework/README.md

 * Email notifications inform the SOC analyst

 This lab simulates how modern SOC environments integrate SIEM, SOAR, and Threat Intelligence platforms into a unified detection workflow.

+## Value & Impact of the Lab
+Modern SOC environments rely on automation to reduce analyst fatigue and accelerate incident response.
+This framework demonstrates how SIEM, SOAR, and threat intelligence platforms can be integrated to transform raw endpoint telemetry into actionable investigation cases.

 ---